pd-externals/mrpeach/osc/README.md

 OpenSoundControl (OSC) for Pd
 =============================

+:warning: **This library is now hosted at:**  https://github.com/pd-externals/osc

 a collection of Pd objectclasses for OSC-messages. these objects only convert between Pd-messages and OSC-messages (binary format), so you will need a separate set of objects that implement the transport